coldclimate/omnomfrickinnom/_posts/2017-03-19-spanish-baked-chicken.markdown

 ## Result

 Spicy without being hot, deepy savoury, crispy bits, soften bits, rich but with the wine vinegar to ccut through the fat.
+Some crusty bread wouldn't have gone a miss.

 Only the one photo I'm afraid.